 While Lelouch Lamperouge feels little remorse for killing, he's up against the racist Britannian Empire, and the only people he personally kills are a genocidal prince and enemy soldiers.
 Then comes the second half of R2 and he starts Jumping Off the Slippery Slope...

 In the School Days anime, Sekai Saionji earned the rare distinction of being on both ends of this trope in a single episode.
-First, she kills the Jerk Ass who has been cheating on her like crazy and recently refused to stay with her despite her thinking she's pregnant with his baby.
+First, she kills the Jerk Ass who has been cheating on her like crazy and recently refused to stay with her despite her thinking she's pregnant with his baby and having a reasonably good reason to think that way.
 And later, she gets killed and cut up by the girl whom she stole said guy from, by kissing him and becoming his "other woman" after Sekai herself hooked them up, which kicked off said girl's Break the Cutie deal.

-In Higurashi no Naku Koro ni, the first person Shion kills is her ruthless grandmother, the head of the Sonozaki family who hates the Houjos, turns a blind eye on any cruel treatment and harassment they endure, and recently ripped out three of Shion's nails just for associating with them.
-Shion kills her by accident (don't get me wrong, she definitely intended to torture her), and whips her dead body while burning her face as revenge.
+In Higurashi: When They Cry, the first person Shion kills is her ruthless grandmother Oryuu, the head of the Sonozaki family who hates the Houjos, turns a blind eye on any cruel treatment and harassment they endure, and recently ripped out three of Shion's nails just for associating with them.
+Shion kills her by accident (though she definitely intended to torture her), and whips her dead body while burning her face as revenge.
 After that, Shion goes on a killing spree that, well, isn't nearly as justifiable.

-In comparison, Rena's (another one of the show's most feared and violent characters) first murder victim is Rina, a slut who swindles men out of their money and leaves them to get beaten by other men.
-Rena discovers this as well as the fact that Rina plans to do the same thing to her father.
-When Rena confronts Rina of this in a junkyard, Rina threatens to kill Rena by choking her to death.
-Rena manages to slice Rina's abdomen with a shard before finding a metal pipe.
+In comparison, Rena's (another one of the show's most feared and violent characters) first murder victim is Rina, a Honey Trap who swindles men out of their money and leaves them to get beaten by other me; Rena discovers this as well as the fact that Rina plans to do the same thing to her father, and decides to stop it.
+When Rena confronts Rina of this in a junkyard, Rina threatens to kill Rena by choking her to death; Rena manages to slice Rina's abdomen with a shard before finding a metal pipe.
 The rest is history.
 Not long afterword, she kills Teppei, Rina's pimp who, in other arcs, is shown abusing his niece and Rena's friend, Satoko.

 Any murder of Teppei is always made justifiable by his abusive, manipulative actions.
 Whether he's murdered by Keichii, Rena, Shion, or Rika, it's always justifiable because HE'S TEPPEI!